Beastboy77777/Exam-Score-predictor/README.md

 ## 🖥 Run Instructions
 1. Install dependencies:

-   pip install pandas numpy scikit-learn seaborn
+   pip install pandas numpy scikit-learn seaborn matplotlib plotly

 2. Open the .ipynb file in Google Colab or Jupyter Notebook.
 3. Run the notebook to train and evaluate the model.